dmyma/iOS-interview/README.md

 - Required Initializers
 </details>
 <details><summary>Generics</summary>
+	Compiler bases its decision of which overload to call on the static types  and not on values dynamic types at runtime.
+	Compile-once-and-dispatch-dynamically

+	Can not be accros module boundaries

+	Swift boxes the value in a container with fixed size to store the value, if too big swift allocates it on the heap with ref.
+Witness table, value witness table(vtable), protocol witness table DynamicD

 	Genaric protocols - they serve a very important purpose in the swift world—defining type relationships.
 1. Generic Functions